Educational Programs - Master Gardeners in Knox, Lincoln & Waldo Counties

 Requirements: Attend 80% of the classes, 2 out of 3 spring workshops, and do 40 hours of volunteer work following the program at an approved project.
 Participants not willing/able to complete 40 hours of volunteer service within a 12-month period following training should not apply for the Master Gardener Volunteers Program.

 We’re pleased to announce that the newly revised Maine Master Gardener Manual is now online.
 This resource is a collection of bulletins, chapters, and links that have been carefully selected to provide you with timely, in-depth, and applied information on a number of important horticultural topics.
 The online format will allow you to access new and updated materials long after your training.
 Much of this wonderful resource is accessible to the general public.
 Some sections are password protected to ensure access only by Maine Master Gardeners.
 Please contact Jeanne Pipicello at 207.832.0343, 1.800.244.2104 (in Maine) or firstname.lastname@example.org if you have any concerns regarding your ability to access the online manual for the training.

 The application process is closed for 2013.

 The fee for the course and materials is due at the first class meeting.
 PLEASE DO NOT SEND MONEY BEFORE THE CLASS BEGINS.

 The Master Gardener Volunteers program is a statewide program and is one of the most popular and valued programs offered by the University of Maine Cooperative Extension.
 This program is committed to offering high quality horticultural education to all interested Maine residents.
-To help us meet this goal and keep the program affordable, the program relies on tax dollars, donations, and program fees that until now have been the same for all applicants regardless of one’s household income.
+To help us meet this goal and keep the program affordable, the program relies on tax dollars, donations, and program fees.

 To assist us in building the program scholarship fund that supports Maine residents of all incomes to participate in the program, we welcome tax-deductible donations.